 You might think that people who’ve kept their jobs would be grateful.
 But you are more likely to be feeling guilty.

 Guilt during such difficult times is normal.
 It’s a natural defence against the deeper fear that it could have been us who lost our jobs.
-It’s also a way to defend against sadness at losing friends and colleagues who were part of our lives.
+It’s also a way to defend against sadness at losing friends and colleagues who were part of our lives, and coping with redundancies.

 3. Loss of self-confidence

 “Why did I keep my position when they were more experienced, hard-working or productive?”

 Redundancies can affect confidence in your abilities and lower your self-esteem.
 You may question why you’ve kept your job when you feel there are others more worthy than you.